-These will take place from January to March.
-This is your opportunity to discuss your provisional subject choices and receive advice on the impact these will have on your higher education options.
+You must submit your application online by the deadline outlined in our key dates section on page 15 of this booklet.
+Your application will then be reviewed by our sixth form team.
 Conditional offers are made at this stage but subject choices are not final.
-You will need to confirm that you are accepting your offer in order to take up places on your chosen courses.
 All offers made are subject to students achieving the entry requirements for the school and each course.
 In the case of oversubscription please see the 'Oversubscription Policy' on the website.

-Induction day - Tuesday 30 June
+Induction day